rewbs/sd-parseq/README.md

 ### Step 1: Create your parameter manifest

-* Go to https://sd-parseq.web.app/ or https://sd-parseq.web.app/deforum (or run the UI yourself from this repo with `npm start`)
+* Go to https://sd-parseq.web.app/ (or run the UI yourself from this repo with `npm start`)
 * Edit the table at the top to specify your keyframes and parameter values at those keyframes.
 See below for more information about what you can do here.
 * Hit `Render` to generate the JSON config for every frame.
 * Copy the contents of the textbox at the bottom

 ### Step 2: Generate the video

-* Head to the SD web UI, go to the img2img tab and select the SD Parseq script OR the Deforum tab and then the Parseq tab.
+* Head to the SD web UI go to the Deforum tab and then the Keyframes tab.
-* Paste in the JSON blob you copied in step 1.
+* Paste the JSON you copied in step 1 into the Parseq section at the bottom of the page.
 * Fiddle with any other settings you want to tweak.
 * Click generate.

 <img width="1911" alt="image" src="https://user-images.githubusercontent.com/74455/196210360-7f2f6879-52d5-4537-86a0-71faafd515b9.png">

-## Limitations & Caveats

-### UI
-- UI can get sluggish with 1000s of frames.
-Lots of room for optimisation.

-### Parseq backend script

-- The script deliberately overrides/ignores various settings that are defined outside of the script's parameters, including: seed, denoise strength, denoise strength scale factor, color correction, output path, etc...
-This is intentional but may be a source of confusion.
-- Does not yet support batches.
-Only 1 output is ever generated per run.
-Batch size and batch count are ignored.
-- Does not yet add noise in the blank areas created when zooming out or rotating.
-- Chokes on .mov inputs because of a failure to get the total frame count.
-Seems to work with mp4 (so you just need to preprocess with ffmpeg).
-- Rotation and zoom params have a very different impact on loopback.
-For example, if you linearly interpolate z-rotation from 0 to 360 over 36 frames, with vid2vid you'll get a single full rotation (10deg per frame), whereas with loopback you'll get an accelarating rotation because each looped-back input frame is already rotated.
-- A seed value of -1 will be re-evaluated as a random value on every frame.
-If you want a fixed random seed on all frames, pick a number and lock it in over all your frames in Parseq.

 ## UI Features